 Where self-attestation is listed as an option for source documentation in TEGL 23-19, Change 2, Attachment II, the lack of source documentation must not delay or prevent enrollment and receipt of services in a program.
 Self-attestation is an acceptable source of documentation for almost all program elements related to WIOA Youth eligibility.
-Basic skills deficient is the only data element related to WIOA Youth eligibility that does not permit the use of self-attestation for documentation.
+Basic Skills Deficient/Low Levels of Literacy at Program Entry is the only data element related to WIOA Youth eligibility that does not permit the use of self-attestation for documentation.
 While other documentation sources are preferred when practical, self-attestation is an important option for youth with barriers to obtaining eligibility and reporting documents and ensures such youth can equitably access services.